hibukki/obsidian_incremental_reading/src/templates/default_prompt.md

 </suggestion>
 ```

+Suggestions the user indicated as often useful for them:

+- TODO list items
+    - Maybe the next action is too vague and could become more clear
+    - Maybe the TODO list item is too vague to respond on, and you could suggest "clarify so I can give better feedback"
+    - Maybe this could be resolved by just messaging someone / asking Claude
+    - Maybe you already have a solution?
+- Writing
+    - Improve the English / spelling
+    - DRY

 Below is the current user document, with <cursor/> marking their current cursor, so you can see what specifically they are working on right now.
 Below is their open doc:

 {{doc}}